 The paranoid imagination is rooted in the constant anxiety that our Puritan ancestors experienced.
-It combines eternal vigilance, creative sadism, contempt for the erotic, obsessive voyeurism and an impenetrable wall of innocence.
+It combines eternal vigilance, rigid literalism, creative sadism, contempt for the erotic, obsessive voyeurism and an impenetrable wall of innocence.

-Propriety and cleanliness were external indications of a clean soul, and bodily needs continually reminded them of their original, corrupt nature.
+Since Puritanism had decreed that propriety and cleanliness were external indications of a clean soul, bodily needs continually reminded them of their original, corrupt nature.
 Since they experienced constant fear – and fantasies – of pollution, they rigidly enforced moral standards.
 Calvinism’s “most urgent task,” wrote sociologist Max Weber, was “the destruction of spontaneous, impulsive enjoyment.”

-And they displayed another aspect of the Paranoid Imagination: the fear and hatred of images.
+This led directly to another aspect of the Paranoid Imagination: the fear and hatred of images.
 New England Puritanism (and most of America’s intellectuals and writers for several generations were Puritans) attempted to regulate the internal fantasies of all members of the community.
-But the more images are controlled, the more we are obsessed with them and the more they demand recognition (“to think about again”).
+Theologically astute but psychologically ignorant, they never seemed to realize that the more one tries to control or eliminate images, the more we are obsessed with them and the more they demand recognition (“to think about again”).

 So it should be no surprise that one of the shadow aspects of puritanism has always been the obsession with those same images.
 The paranoid imagination seeks itself: it constantly projects its fantasies outward onto the Other and then proceeds to demonize it.
 It is not simply desire, but detailed images of desire, that they project upon the Other.

-Another source of their anxiety: Just as American Protestants were condemning the body and its lusts, they were also embodying the most radical form of individualism the world has ever seen.
-Even as they demonized those “Others” (red natives and black slaves) upon whom they had projected the inability to control themselves, they were working out the details of a mythology that still speaks of unlimited, capitalistic opportunity and personal freedom, including the freedom to ignore centralized authority and all restrictions on personal behavior.
+Theology and economics combined to create yet another source of their anxiety: Just as American Protestants were condemning the body and its lusts, they were also embodying the most radical form of individualism the world has ever seen.
+Even as they demonized those others (red natives and black slaves) upon whom they had projected the inability to control themselves, they were working out the details of a mythology that still speaks of unlimited, capitalistic opportunity and personal freedom, including the freedom to ignore centralized authority and (in its 21st-century form) all restrictions on personal behavior.

 This is crazy-making.
-Americans value freedom of choice above all, and often hate people who make (or appear to make) personal lifestyle choices that they disapprove of.
-Consider, for example, those who despise big government’s potential to restrain their business opportunities, yet would use its power to take abortion rights away from women.
+Americans value freedom of choice above all, and yet we often scorn or even hate people who make (or appear to make) personal lifestyle choices that we disapprove of.
+Consider, for example, those who despise big government’s potential to restrain their business opportunities, but would use its power to take abortion rights away from women.
+Such “libertarians” express the inherent hypocrisy of our myths.

-In time, capitalism’s relentless logic eventually transformed a religious, if flawed, impulse into the drive for conspicuous consumption.
+In time, capitalism’s relentless logic transformed a religious, if flawed, impulse into the drive for conspicuous consumption.
 Over three centuries, Americans gradually shifted from being primarily producers to being primarily consumers.
-They began by enshrining gain without pleasure and ended with addiction to “stuff.”
+They began by enshrining gain without pleasure and ended with a wasteful and unsatisfying national addiction to “stuff.”

 But this transition evoked tremendous guilt, so the con men of advertising were there every step of the way to assist the process.
 And they knew the power of images, especially the power of the return of the repressed.